-- Provide a wide range of information in a variety of formats that residents can trust. - Connect citizens by providing information about local and national issues and provide space for public meetings - Support residents to improve their lives by providing information on crucial life skills and enabling them to connect with appropriate opportunities and resources. - Skilled, informed staff who can help customers navigate the wide range of information available in printed and electronic form. - Support the roll out of universal credit
+- Support residents to improve their lives by providing information on crucial life skills and enabling them to connect with appropriate opportunities and resources. - Skilled, informed staff who can help customers navigate the wide range of information available in printed and electronic form. - Support the roll out of universal credit